crewAIInc/crewAI-examples/write_poem/README.md

 # WritePoem Crew

 Welcome to the WritePoem Crew project, powered by [crewAI](https://crewai.com).
-- This simple example demonstrates how to use CrewAI to (re)running tasks with feedback from another tasks.
+- This simple example demonstrates how to use CrewAI to (re)run tasks with feedback from another tasks in a loop.
 - It demonstrates a poet writing a poem, and critic giving feedback and the poet the iterates on the feedback.

 ## Installation